jonas141/frksteenhoff.github.io/Assignment2/README.md

 This page briefly describes the content of this repo and where to find it.
 It is meant as a guide for those peergrading the assignment such that they more easily can navigate through the work.

+The visualizations are made using d3 on data from San Fransisco Police Department.

 ### Folder structure
 * **Scripts** contains all .js scripts used on the webpage
 * **Stylesheets** contains the .css file with styling elements for the webpage